Robert Montgomery Bird

-Robert Montgomery Bird (February 5, 1806 – January 23, 1854) was an American novelist, playwright, and physician.
+Robert Montgomery Bird (February 5, 1806 – January 23, 1854) was an American novelist, playwright, and medical doctor.

 Early life and education

 Bird was born in New Castle, Delaware, on February 5, 1806.
 He was born into a pioneer family.
 His father was a prosperous partner in the firm of Bird and Riddle, Navy agents.
 Following the death of his father when Bird was four years old, his mother and brothers moved to Philadelphia, but he was taken in by a rich uncle, Nicholas Van Dyke, in New Castle.
 Bird then attended New Castle Academy, where he was encouraged to develop his musical skills.
 He later wrote that his school years were not pleasant.
 After attending the New Castle Academy and Germantown Academy, he graduated from the University of Pennsylvania in 1824.

 Bird started to write commentary on Latin, American, and English literature, particularly the Elizabethan playwrights.
 He then started to write short poems and fiction during his time in medical school.
 He had little passion for medicine.
 By 1827, he had published items in the Philadelphia Monthly Magazine along with two comedies, Twas All for the Best and News of the Night.
 After graduating from medical school, he attempted to begin a medical practice, but became discouraged after one year and left medicine to pursue a literary career.